suika3-community/suika3/README.md

 ---

-## Kanban (Status): Final Polishing for 1.0.0!
+## Kanban (Status)

-We are planning the 1.0.0 release on July 1 2026.
+We are planning our first stable release `Suika3 26.07.0` on July 1 2026.
-Currently we are working very hard to complete Suika3.
+Currently we are working very hard to complete the release.

 **Our current status is:**